emtee40/SurvivalManual-wiki/Fire.md

 **TEPEE**

 To make a tepee fire ([Figure 7-5](#fig7-5)), arrange the tinder and a few sticks of kindling in the shape of a tepee or cone.
 Light the center.
 As the tepee burns, the outside logs will fall inward, feeding the fire.
-T his type of fire burns well even with wet wood.
+This type of fire burns well even with wet wood.

 **LEAN-TO**